4neesh/JSONFilterTool/README.md

 </ul>

 # Usage
-To use, simple clone the repository and open the albums5.html file in a web browser
+To use, clone the repository and open the albums5.html file in a web browser